-The SEEA will be presented at the San Antonio Aviation and Aerospace Hall of Fame 2020 Awards Dinner on March 26, 2020.
+The SEEA was presented at the San Antonio Aviation and Aerospace Hall of Fame 2020 Awards Dinner on March 26, 2020.

 In the spirit of supporting those on the “front lines” of S.T.E.M. education, we request your assistance in distributing this letter and the other information we will forward to you concerning the SEEA to the principal of each school in your district that meets the criteria below.
 The principal of each qualifying school may submit one nomination for the 2020 SEEA.
 The nominee must:

 Should a nominee from your school district be selected by The Dee Howard Foundation (DHF) as this year’s Honoree, the Honoree, the Honoree’s school, and your school district will receive the following benefits:

 To nominate an educator, the principal of the school should complete the attached nomination form, and compile a formal letter of recommendation on official school letterhead, then return the package to the following:

 The Honoree will be presented with a framed certificate during the 2019 Hall of Fame Awards Dinner;

 Dr. W. Sean Kearney, Chair, SEEA Selection Committee, via email.